 Protected Disclosures (“Whistle-blower”) Policy

-Evolve Education Group is committed to the highest standards of conduct and ethical behaviour in all of our business activities.
-The organisation facilitates and encourages the reporting of any instances of serious wrongdoing involving the Evolve Education Group via Protected Disclosures, in accordance with the Protected Disclosures Act (‘the Act’).
+Evolve Education Group is committed to the highest standards of conduct and ethical behaviour in all our business activities.
+The organisation facilitates and encourages the reporting of any instances of serious wrongdoing involving the Evolve Education Group via Protected Disclosures, in accordance with The Protected Disclosures (Protection of Whistleblowers) Act 2022 (‘the Act’).

 Evolve provides protections and measures to employees who make Protected Disclosures, so that they may do so confidentially and without fear of intimidation, disadvantage, or reprisal.

-The purpose of this policy is to facilitate the disclosure and investigation of Protected Disclosures of serious wrongdoing, in accordance with the Act.
-And also, to protect those employees who make such a Protected Disclosure.
+The purpose of this policy is to facilitate the disclosure and investigation of Protected Disclosures of serious wrongdoing, in accordance with the Act, and, to protect those employees who make such a Protected Disclosure.

 This policy applies to Protected Disclosures made by: